Continuous gravitational wave detection to understand the generation mechanism of fast radio bursts: Gertsenshtein-Zel'dovich effect and GW detection technique

 where

 with

-With $I_2$ representing the moment of inertia about the magnetic field axis and $I_3$ representing the same with respect to the axis perpendicular to the magnetic field axis, ellipticity is defined as $\epsilon = \abs{I_2-I_3}/I_2$.
+Here $I_2$ represents the moment of inertia of the object about the magnetic field axis and $I_3$ represents the same with respect to the axis perpendicular to the magnetic field axis, such that ellipticity is defined as $\epsilon = \abs{I_2-I_3}/I_2$.
 The magnetic field axis and the detector's line of sight create an angle with the rotation axis of $\chi$ and $i$ respectively. $d$ is the distance between the GW detector and the pulsar.
 Note that we distinguish between the infall GWs produced in the early universe and the GWs produced by a compact object by using a `tilde' for the latter.
 Since pulsars emit both EM and gravitational radiations, they are associated with the EM dipole and gravitational quadrupole luminosities, which are respectively given by~\citep{1979PhRvD..20..351Z,2000MNRAS.313..217M,2006ApJ...648L..51S,2015ApJ...801L..19P}

 with $R_\mathrm{p}$ being the stellar radius at the pole where the magnetic field strength is $B_\mathrm{p}$.
 As a result, $\Omega_\mathrm{rot}$ and $\chi$ decrease over time and their variations are given by~\citep{2000MNRAS.313..217M}